xarlze/gameoflifeproblems/README.md

 Game of Life Problems consists of a character and obstacles that the player needs to avoid by manipulating the position of the character.

 ## Mechanism
-Though keyboard actions of ↑,	↓,	→,	←, players will relocate the ball to an obstacle-free space.
+Through the keyboard actions of ↑,	↓,	→,	←, players will relocate the ball to an obstacle-free space.
 The game checks, every 100ms, if any obstacles' center distance to the character's center is smaller or equal to the sum of their radius.
 If so, a function will "kill" the character and declare the game as over.
 The game is powered by HTML5, CSS3, and Javascript.

 ## Navigation
 The main page (index.html) contains the graphic and game logic of the entire game.
 The "How To Play" page contains an animated tutorial outlining the rules of the game.